ROSACEA HEALTH SYSTEM

 HYDRATE: Apply pea-sized amount of Hyaluronic Hydrator™ to face and neck morning and night.

 NOURISH PM: Treat and protect skin with Omega 6 Healing Cream™.
-Blend pea size amount of Omega 6 Healing Cream™ and 1 to 2 pumps of Biomimetic Mineral Mist™ in palm of hand and massage to face and neck at night.
+Blend pea size amount of Omega 6 Healing Cream™ and 2 pumps of Biomimetic Mineral Mist™ in palm of hand and massage to face and neck at night.
 May also be used as a spot treatment as needed throughout the day, and to alleviate chapped lips.

 COMPLEMENTARY PRODUCTS TO ENHANCE PROTOCOL: